anthonyyli05/anthonyyli05/README.md

-# 👋 Hi, I’m Anthony Li
+# 👋 Hi there!
+I’m Anthony Li

 I’m a Computing Science & Math student at the University of Alberta, passionate about mobile development, AI, and full-stack innovation.